LEAGUE SETUP:

 Length of Waiver Period: 48 hours

 During this time, team owners can make a claim for that player.
 The player may be claimed provided your team is highest in the waiver order of those teams interested in that player.
 Each week the waiver order will be set based on overall standings with the worst team (by record) at the top of the waiver order and best team at the bottom.
-Once a team receives a player during any one waivers period, they will be moved to the bottom of the waiver order and every other team moves up one.
+Once a team receives a player during any one waivers period, they will be moved to the bottom of the waiver order for the next player and every other team moves up one.
 This process continues until all players on the list have been claimed.

 Waiver Order: Worst Overall Record of Teams Involved- This will reset each week based on this format.